 Selling and distribution expenses increased by US\$12.6 million, or 32.0%, to US\$52.1 million for the year ended December 31, 2015 from US\$39.5 million for the year ended December 31, 2014.
 The increase was primarily due to a US\$3.2 million increase in advertising and promotion expenses for new projects launched in 2015 as well as existing projects and a US\$8.4 million increase in salary and welfare expenses of US\$8.4 million as the average level of salary and bonus increased and new employees were hired.
-As a percentage of revenue, selling and distribution expenses was 4.5% for the year ended December 31, 2015 compared to 4.3% for the year ended December 31, 2014.
+As a percentage of revenue, selling and distribution expenses was 4.5% for the year ended December 31, 2014.
 As revenue grows in the future, we expect selling and distribution expenses as a percentage of revenue to be flat or slightly increase.